-- 1. Make sure you are currently signed in as the user running the service. - 2.
-In the top menu, click on the Service Launcher 🛼 icon.
+- 1. Make sure you are currently signed in as the user running the service.

+- In the top menu, click on the Service Launcher sticon.

+The Service Launcher application opens.

-- 3. Select the Link tab. - 4.
-In the bottom half, select the Log tab.
+- 3. Select the Link tab.

+- 4. In the bottom half, select the Log tab.